 You can’t tell from the picture, but a decent amount of cheese was involved between those slices.
 The grilled cheese was a good size, and I found it filling for the $9.99 price point.
 It was also pleasant to enjoy a meal out on the Boardwalk in the sunshine.

-A few days later, while I was staying at Disney’s Caribbean Beach, I decided to return to the Boardwalk via the Skyliner for another meal.
+A few days later, while staying at Disney’s Caribbean Beach, I decided to return to the Boardwalk via the Skyliner for another meal.

 This time I picked up the clam chowder at Beach Club Marketplace and then walked over to the Boardwalk to see if the salad was still available.
-On my way back, I got off the Skyliner at Riviera and picked up a treat at Le Petit Cafe for dessert.
+Then, I got off the Skyliner at Riviera and picked up a treat at Le Petit Cafe for dessert on my way back.

-By the time I was finished I had a soup, salad, and dessert that I enjoyed back in my room.
-This is a fun idea and great way to utilize the Skyliner on a day or evening when you aren’t visiting the parks.
+By the time I was finished, I had a soup, salad, and a dessert that I enjoyed back in my room.
+This is a fun idea and a great way to utilize the Skyliner on a day or evening when you aren’t visiting the parks.

-The mixed berry salad turned out to be good.
-I was a little skeptical given the fact that it involved fresh fruit.
-But this is definitely something I would try again.
-Even though, it was pre-made.
+Thankfully, the mixed berry salad from Boardwalk Bakery turned out to be a good option.
+I was a little skeptical, given the fact that it involved fresh fruit.
+But this is something I would try again, even though it was pre-made.

 The salad was a mixture of strawberries, blueberries, pecans, and pumpkin seeds on a bed of spring mix.
 A raspberry vinaigrette came on the side.

-As far as going out of the way for a meal at the Bakery, I probably wouldn’t.
+Overall, you should be able to find something suitable at the Boardwalk Bakery.
+But as far as going out of the way for a meal here, I probably wouldn’t.

-Hopefully, as time progresses, we’ll see a better variety of counter service options at the Boardwalk Bakery.
+Hopefully, we’ll see a better variety of counter service options at the Boardwalk Bakery as time progresses.